furqan-ahm/appdist/README.md

 # appdist
-.
+probably works

 ## Installation

 1. Clone this repository or download the source code.

-2. Navigate to the project directory: cd path/to/app_dist_tool
+2. Navigate to the project directory: cd path/to/appdist

 3. Activate the package globally: dart pub global activate --source path .